 The population of Lakeshore is 36,611 and the median age is 39.9.
 14.8% of the town’s residents are over 65.
 The average house price is $249,000, making it one of the more affordable places to buy a retirement property.
 It is a town with a high quality of life and has many art galleries, shops, boutiques, and markets to explore.

-There are also great recreational activities, including the Atlas Tube Recreation Center that has tennis courts, gyms, and a public library.
+There are also great recreational activities, including the Atlas Tube Recreation Center which has tennis courts, gyms, and a public library.
 Lakeshore also offers many opportunities for watersports.
-The health care facilities in Lakeshore are excellent and some of the retirement communities in the town are Seasons Belle River in Lakeshore and La Chaumiere.
+The healthcare facilities in Lakeshore are excellent and some of the retirement communities in the town are Seasons Belle River in Lakeshore and La Chaumiere.

 London has a population of 511,000 and 19% of the residents are over 65.
-The median age in the city is 39.1 and the average home costs just over $600,000.
+The median age in the city is 39.1 and the average home cost $602,630 in November 2023.
 Just like its namesake in the United Kingdom, London, Ontario is on the Thames River.

 It is a lively town with multiple festivals throughout the year and it is close to several natural attractions.
 The Owen Sound Hospital is an excellent medical facility serving a wide area.
 It is one of the best places to retire with many retirement communities to choose from.
 These communities include John Joseph Place, Seasons Owen Sound Retirement Community, and Central Place Retirement Community.

 Peterborough, located 125 kilometres northeast of Toronto, is home to 85,163 people.
 A quarter of the population is over 65 years old and the median age is 42.3.
-The average home in Peterborough costs $723,008.
+The average home in Peterborough cost $629,988 in November 2023.

 Retired residents of Peterborough can take part in several activities and cultural events designed for older adults, which includes a hockey league for people aged between 55 and 80.
 For healthcare, there is the Peterborough Regional Health Centre, which is a state-of-the-art hospital.
 There are several retirement communities to choose from in Peterborough, including Empress Gardens Retirement Residence, Canterbury Gardens, and Rubidge Retirement Residence just to mention a few.

 Stratford is a great option for anyone looking to retire in a smaller place that still has great amenities.
 It has a population of 32,906, 24% of the residents are over 65 and the median age in Stratford is 45.4.
-Home prices are fairly high in London with the average home costing $767,498.
+Home prices are fairly reasonable in Stratford with the average home costing $584,906 in November 2023.

 Stratford is a great place for theatre lovers, with its popular Stratford Festival.
 The city doesn’t have quite the range of medical facilities that bigger cities have, but the Stratford General Hospital provides efficient healthcare.
 Retirement communities in Stratford include Royal Palisade and River Gardens Retirement Residence.

-Thunder Bay is one of the cheaper areas in Ontario to retire in with the average house price only $301,500, which makes it a great option for people who have a small retirement budget.
+Thunder Bay is one of the cheaper areas in Ontario to retire in with the average house costing only $355,918, which makes it a great option for people who have a smaller retirement budget.
 The city is home to 109,739 people and 23% of the residents are aged over 65.
 The median age in Thunder Bay is 44.3.

 The city is on Lake Superior, and it is the largest city in the northwest region of Ontario.
 There are plenty of exciting outdoor activities to choose from, which makes this an ideal location for retirees looking for an active lifestyle.